Application of single-electron effects to fingerprints of chips using image recognition algorithms

 Single-electron effects include various quantum tunneling processes such as cotunneling~\cite{Averin2,Mooij,Eiles}.
 Here, we simply investigate quantum effects where $dI_D/dV_S$ has negative values.
 This is the result of resonant tunneling effects using the discrete energy levels of trap sites.
-Figure~\ref{fig9} shows histograms over data of negative differential conductance ($dI_D/dV_S<0$) for two transistors with $L$ = 125 nm and $W$ = 220 nm.
+Because the resonant tunneling region is too small for using the image recognition algorithms, we use histograms over data of negative differential conductance ($dI_D/dV_S<0$), as shown in Fig.~\ref{fig9}.
 Each figure includes several distributions of the negative differential conductance with different $V_{\rm sub}$s in the range of $\pm$0.1 V. The histogram is divided into 50 regions in each of which values of the standard deviation are divided by their average.
 The calculated deviation resulting from $V_{\rm sub}$ variations is 0.176\% for Fig.~\ref{fig9}(a) and 0.385\% for Fig.~\ref{fig9}(b).
 The relative difference of the two transistors is calculated by

-Thus, although the difference is not large, the histogram of the quantum part also helps to distinguish the different transistors.
+Thus, the difference is not large.
+For increased effectiveness, methods such as that discussed in Ref.~\cite{Roberts} should be applied.
+The present method can be applied easily and can be used supportively with the image recognition algorithms.
+A detailed analysis of resonant tunneling will be conducted in future work.

 In this study, CDs are measured at cryogenic temperatures.
 Note that single-electron effects can be observed even at room temperature if the device is designed appropriately~\cite{Uchida,Ahmed,Ray}.
 However, this requires additional fabrication processes and incurs higher cost.
 There is a trade-off between the fabrication cost and the operating temperature.
 In this study, the number of tested transistors with the same $L$ and $W$ is limited because of the limited fabrication resources for wafers.
 The main purpose of this study was to present the concept of a quantum PUF in single-electron devices.
 An examination of many transistors will be performed in a future study.